geosoft1/tools/README.md

     ./gopei

+or if you have a github account

+    .gopei -g

 Use `` -h `` switch to see all options.

-Run periodicaly or if compiler/ide versions change to update the system.
-Projects are never affected if you overinstall.

 Note that your system must have `bash`,`curl` and `git` installed before.
 Also, some systems may need additional [packages](https://github.com/geosoft1/tools/wiki#platform-specific-information).

-Read the [wiki page](https://github.com/geosoft1/tools/wiki) for more details.